rabbitmq/rabbitmq-website/site/tutorial-four-python.md

 simple logging system.
 We were able to broadcast log messages to many receivers.

-In this tutorial we're going to add more fetures to it.
+In this tutorial we're going to add more features to it.
 First, we're going to make it possible to subscribe only to a subset of the messages.
 For example, we will be able to save only critical errors to the disk (to spare disk space), while still being able to print all